Lyn-liyuan/moonweb/README.md

 - **Multi-Model Support**: Seamless integration of various open-source LLMs.
 - **Dynamic Model Loading**: Supports dynamic loading and unloading of models at runtime.
-- **Independent Process Isolation**: Each model runs in an independent process, providing services through ZeroMQ, ensuring stability and responsiveness.
+- **Independent Process Isolation**: Each model runs in an independent process, providing services through ipc_channel, ensuring stability and responsiveness.
 - **Web Interface**: A responsive and user-friendly web interface built with the Dioxus framework.
+It supports SSE(Server send event).
 - **Open Source**: Fully open source, encouraging community contributions and customization.

 **Quick Start**